Pan-Fried Lavash Rolls with Sausage, Cheese, and Egg

 Step 4:

-Peel the boiled eggs and also grate on a coarse grater.
+Peel the hard-boiled eggs and grate them coarsely too.

 Step 5: